 One day after shooting, Viggo Mortensen went to a pub without washing off his tattoos or even changing out of his costume.
 He overheard a couple speaking Russian and decided to eavesdrop, to see if he could understand what they were saying.
 He caught a few words before they stopped mid-sentence.
 When he turned around, he saw they were staring at the tattoos on his hands; they were scared, as they assumed he was a real member of Vory v Zakone.

-The tattoos around Nickolai's ('Viggo Mortenson') ankles read "Where are you going?" and "What the fuck do you care?" in Russian.
-Mortenson thought that they were hilarious, that 'one foot doesn't respect the other'.
+The tattoos around Nikolai's - Viggo Mortensen's character - ankles read "Where are you going?" and "What the fuck do you care?" in Russian.
+Mortensen thought that they were hilarious, that 'one foot doesn't respect the other.'

 None of the characters who were members of the Vory v Zakone used a gun throughout the movie.
 The reason for this is that when doing research on Russian organized crime, David Cronenberg discovered that members of the Vory v Zakone typically prefer to use knives instead of guns.
 The rationale for this is that if Vory v Zakone members were arrested by police and questioned as to why they were in possession of such weapons, the suspects could evade suspicion by claiming that the knives were simply for linoleum cutting.